ajavid34/ajavid34.github.io/index.md

   <section class="academic-section">
     <h2>About</h2>
     <p>Welcome!
-I am an ECE PhD student and researcher at UC San Diego interested in various topics in machine learning, particularly from a theoretical perspective.
+I am an ECE PhD student at UC San Diego interested in various topics in machine learning, particularly from a theoretical perspective.
 In this blog, I will talk about my research and other things that are interesting to me.
 I graduated from the University of Tehran in 2024.</p>
   </section>

   <section class="academic-section">